yephonekyaw/yephonekyaw/README.md

 ## 🚀 About Me

 I'm a practical and detail-oriented software developer with a deep passion for algorithms and solving complex problems.
-With a strong foundation in full-stack development, I aim to harness my skills to transition into the field of machine learning eventually.
+With a strong foundation in full-stack development, I aim to harness my skills to eventually transition into the field of machine learning.
 My enthusiasm for exploring new technologies and continuous learning fuels my aspiration to become a machine learning engineer, where I can build systems that empower intelligent decision-making.

 ---